-Tackling Substance Abuse: WHO Leads Efforts to Combat the Kush Epidemic in Sierra Leone
+Tackling Substance Abuse: WHO Supports Efforts to Combat the Kush Epidemic in Sierra Leone

-Tackling Substance Abuse: WHO Leads Efforts to Combat the Kush Epidemic in Sierra Leone
+Tackling Substance Abuse: WHO Supports Efforts to Combat the Kush Epidemic in Sierra Leone

-More than 500 stakeholders including Vice President of Sierra Leone, Ministers of Health, Information and Civic Education and Social Welfare, key Government dignitaries, the UN and NGO partners participated in one-day Government led town hall meeting on Kush in Freetown and supported by WHO, during which commitments and calls to regulate the use of Kush in the Country were made.
+More than 500 stakeholders including the H.E. the Vice President of the Republic of Sierra Leone, Ministers of Health, Information and Civic Education and Social Welfare, key Government dignitaries, the UN and NGO partners participated in one-day government led town hall meeting on Kush in Freetown, during which commitments and calls to regulate the use of Kush in the Country were made.
+The meeting was led by the government and supported by WHO and other UN agencies and partners.

 Also in attendance were Chief Justice, Inspector General of Police, Members of Parliament, Head of the Drug Law Enforcement Agency, Paramount Chiefs, Religious leaders, substance abuse survivors, and other key stakeholders.